ceddl/ceddl-website-and-spec/docs/HTML-Interface.md

 </div>
 ```

-When a data atribute is changed or the page loads this would yield the following event and payload:
+When a data attribute is changed or the page loads this would yield the following event and payload:

 ```js
 CEDDL.eventbus.on('user', function (data) {